 (5) Permit a vehicle emissions control equipment inspection and open the engine compartment of the vehicle upon the request of the inspector.

-(6) As applicable, sign the citation to acknowledge its receipt and sign the smoke test report to acknowledge performance of the test procedure.
+(6) Sign any relevant citation andinspection report(s).

 (b) The inspector conducting the in-person field inspection shall do all the following: